josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 ## What is a page transition?

-A page transition is an effect that happens when the user clicks to navigate to a new page.
-Rather than the default page load, a page transition takes over, and animates the old page being replaced by the new one.
+A page transition is a visual effect that replaces normal page loading behavior.
+When you click a link, a page transition takes over, and animates the old page being replaced by the new one.

 For example, the old page might fade away as the new page materializes.
 Or, the old might slide off to the left as the new one enters from the right.
 You could even combine these effects, or do anything else you could possibly dream of that's possible in CSS and/or JavaScript.